Blake-C/wp-foundation-six/README.md

 docker rm $(docker ps -a -q)
 ```

 The default URL for this project will be served under ```0.0.0.0:8080```, to access phpmyadmin go to ```0.0.0.0:8000```.
-I have included one service/container that will allow you to run all the commandline tools needed to start up the project.
+I have included one service/container that will allow you to run all the command line tools needed to start up the project.
 After running ```docker ps -a```, you'll see a service with the image named digitalblake/general-cli.
 Take the ID for this service/container and run the following command:

 ```sh
 docker exec -it put_the_id_here zsh